SamWhited/typo/README.md

 An image to display as the 150x150px thumbnail above the post on the index page.

+    site.cover_width: 640

+The width in pixels (don't specify the units) of the cover image displayed above each post (does not affect the thumbnail image on the index page).

     site.excerpt_max_length: 25

 The number of words from the post excerpt to show on the index page.